kokyiphyocho/ASP.NET-Core-2.1-Simple-RESTFul-API-and-Bootstrap-Modal-/README.md

 # ASP.NET Core-2.1 : Simple RESTFul Service with Pagnation and Bootstrap Modal
 This project is to demonstrate how to create a simple RESTFul API service with ASP.NET Core 2.1 to provide the data require by the Application.
-This project will also cover how to consume RESTFul API service using
+It will also cover how to consume RESTFul API service using ASP.NET MVC Web Application.

 #### Architectural Design
 ![Dsn Project](images/dsn_project.png)